 But, the weekends tend to go by in a blur of activity which to the introvert me, feels like an assault on all my senses and I can be totally drained by Sunday evening, only to have Monday morning come around again with a vengeance.

-Being an introvert is so much easier when you don’t have hoards of children.
+Being an introvert is so much easier when you don’t have children.

 You can create your own space and time and focus on your needs whenever you want.

 You can be as selfish and as choosy as you need to be to preserve your sanity and your senses from overload.
 You can lock yourself away or seek silent solitude for however long you need to feel rejuvenated and ready to take on the world again!
-Not so, when you are a Mum!
+Not so, when you’re a parent!

-Over the years I have adapted to and embraced my needs as an introvert mum and here I share my five top tips to help you find space amidst the chaos.
+Over the years I have adapted to and embraced my needs as an introvert and a mother and here I share my five top tips to help you find space amidst the chaos.

 5 TIPS FOR THE INTROVERT MUM